drinkbird/drinkbird.github.io/_posts/blog/2016-10-16-people-vs-ideas.md

 # http://startupstockphotos.com/
 reads:
   - creativityincbook
+  - leanstartup
   - softskills
-  - leanstartup
+  - theaccidentalcreative
 ---

 # What is wrong with this picture?

-"I have a great idea for a startup".
+"I have a great idea for a startup company".
 How often do you hear this phrase?
 How many people have pitched their idea to you, in hope that you will put your efforts into their startup?

 Traditionally, startups revolve around some *million dollar* idea, something *disruptive* and *innovative* that can *make the world a better place*.
 Yet pitch after pitch, I couldn't help it but feel that something is very wrong with this picture.